 As interest in Middle Eastern studies grows, BU students with a scholarly passion for the region’s languages and culture have been accustomed to cherry-picking related courses.
-But with the creation of a new College of Arts & Sciences undergraduate major in the modern languages and comparative literature department, students can now major in Middle Eastern and North Africa (MENA) studies, a course of study that corrals offerings in the region’s four spoken languages as well as the humanities, social sciences, and geography.
+But with the creation of a new College of Arts & Sciences undergraduate major in the modern languages and comparative literature department, students can now major in Middle East & North Africa Studies (MENA), a course of study that corrals offerings in the region’s four spoken languages as well as the humanities, social sciences, and geography.
 The program, which has counterparts in many American universities, is an exciting development for BU and one that is overdue, says Margaret Litvin, a CAS associate professor of Arabic and comparative literature.
 As of the fall MENA will be part of the new Frederick S. Pardee School of Global Studies, and “in being brought together with the other global programs it will be even stronger,” said Virginia Sapiro, dean of CAS.

 “In 2010 one of our gifted Arabic students asked why she couldn’t major in Middle Eastern studies in an integrated way, without having to choose between the cultural and political aspects,” says Litvin.
 Although the University offers a major in Asian, European, and Latin American studies, and Jewish studies is offered as a minor, there was no MENA major to embrace the cultures of the entire Middle East and North Africa, including Iran and Israel.
 “It was a gaping hole,” says Litvin, who is fluent in Arabic and teaches Arabic literature, including an entire course on Scheherazade and the many incarnations of the classic folk tale One Thousand and One Nights.